Empath (character): X-Corporation

-Later, Empath joins X-Corporation and becomes the Communications Director for its Los Angeles chapter along with his former love Magma.
-However, after M-Day, Cyclops orders the closure of the X-Corporation headquarters to better focus all available resources on protecting their members and allies.
-Empath is one of the few mutants to retain their powers in the wake of House of M.
+Later, Empath joins X-Corporation and becomes the communications director for its Los Angeles chapter along with his former love Magma.
+After M-Day, when most mutants lost their powers, Cyclops orders the closure of the X-Corporation headquarters to better focus all available resources on protecting their members and allies.
+Empath is one of the few mutants to retain their powers following M-Day.

-M-Day

-After M-Day, Emma Frost uses Empath immediately to reel in Magma who, in her devastation over the death of her boyfriend because of the decimation, wrecked a South American village.
-Empath stays at the Xavier Institute along with some of the other 198, however his shared history with Magma makes her suspicious that he is still toying with her emotions.
-Later, when Johnny Dee uses his powers to control Magma and Leech and make them kill Mister M, Amara becomes aware that someone was controlling her, and, thinking it is Empath, blames him.

 Manifest Destiny

 Empath resurfaces in San Francisco leading a new group of regular humans calling themselves the Hellfire Cult who are conducting vicious attacks on mutants, despite him retaining his own mutant powers.
-However, he himself appears to be under the control of a mysterious woman called the Red Queen, with whom he shares an S&M sexual relationship.
-In the next issue she asks him about Emma Frost and then telepathically makes herself appear as Emma Frost as she sexually dominates Empath.
+However, he himself appears to be under the control of a mysterious woman called the Red Queen, with whom he shares a sexual relationship.
+In the next issue she asks him about Emma Frost and then telepathically makes herself appear as Frost as she sexually dominates Empath.
 When the X-Men discover the Hellfire Cult's base, she flees leaving Empath behind.

 Empath makes a run for it, and his powers seem to be going out of control.
 While being chased by various X-Men, he takes them down until Pixie appears and beats him savagely.
 She then stabs him in the head with her soulknife, weakening his powers and blinding him.
-He is held in prison-like quarters in the X-Men's HQ, frustrated over his condition and angry against the X-Men.
+He is held in prison-like quarters in the X-Men's headquarters, frustrated over his condition and angry against the X-Men.
 Despite this and the deeds he has committed against her friends and herself, Amara takes pity upon him; hers is the only company Empath accepts.

-It is later revealed that Empath was meant to be a Trojan Horse, whose rejuvenated powers disabled many of the X-Men, while the Red Queen and her Sisterhood took a locket of Jean Grey's hair.
-Pixie then attacked him again with her soulknife, shattering his consciousness.

-Necrosha

-Empath is moved to the X-Men's new Utopia prison, made out of Asteroid M, alongside Sebastian Shaw and Donald Pierce.
-He is trapped in a psychic illusion where he is with Amara, before the illusion is shattered when Selene's minions appear on Utopia's shores.
+From the Ashes